 - Students will be able to integrate systematic and historical theology into a larger biblical framework.

-- Students will be able to demonstrate, conceptually and practically, a biblical worldview regarding communication theory and praxis.
+- Students will be able to display a biblical vision for ministry and lead with humble authority.

 - Students will recognize and recall key issues from communication studies, interpersonal communication, organizational communication, critical reasoning, communication theory, and communication praxis.